heisvoid/heisvoid.github.io/_posts/2018-04-27-web-based-service-for-managing-content-on-github.md

 ---
 <https://prose.io>

-You can write and edit posts with Prose.io.
+With Prose.io, you can write and edit posts of Github Pages.